ansys/pyadditive/doc/source/getting-started/index.rst

 Releasing
 =========

 The Additive server is only released with the Ansys unified installation.
-During development cycles, updates to PyAdditive are released as beta versions with version numbers `X.Y.0bZ`, where `X` is the major release, `Y` is the minor release, and `Z` is the beta release number.
+In between Ansys releases, updates to PyAdditive are released as beta versions with version numbers `X.Y.0bZ`, where `X` is the major release, `Y` is the minor release, and `Z` is the beta release number.
 Using beta releases prevents users of pypi.org from inadvertently getting updates that won't work with the released version of